heyjun3/go-sample/README.md

 # go-sample
-test and sample code in golang.
+This repository provides a collection of test and sample code written in Go.